OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 As you have added new channels it is likely that several packages will be upgraded or downgraded at this stage, and some new packages may be added.
 Please accept the changes by typing `y` at the prompt.

 **7) Now let us search and install a package.
-Our example here is FastQC, a command-line tool to profile quality scores in a fastq file.**
+As more and more packages have been added to conda it's ability to find the packages that match your enviroment has become slower - to speed this process up we will use conda to install a package called ['mamba'](https://github.com/mamba-org/mamba) that speeds up the enviroment solving when you are installing packages.
+This will allow us to to install our packages more quickly in the rest of the tutorial.
+First lets check what versions are available**

-    $ conda search fastqc
+    $ conda search mamba

 **8) Check whether or not you already have it installed**

-    # find fastqc
+    # find mamba if its in our current environment
-    $ conda list fastqc
+    $ conda list mamba

     # or:
-    $ which fastqc
+    $ which mamba

 **9) Once you have found the package you are after, you just need to install it by doing:**

-    $ conda install fastqc
+    $ conda install mamba

 If you don't specify a version, the latest available one will be installed.
-However, you can also ask for a specific version of a package with:
+However, you can also ask for a specific version of a by specifying the version number:

-    $ conda install fastqc=0.11.7
+    $ conda install mamba=0.7.8

 **10) Now double-check that the package has been installed**

     # use conda
-    $ conda list fastqc
+    $ conda list mamba

     # or:
-    $ which fastqc
+    $ which mamba

     # or use your software:
-    $ fastqc --help
+    $ mamba --help

-**11) Now that we have checked it is installed and usable (i.e. you can access the help), you can remove it:**

-    $ conda remove fastqc
+**11) Have a look at the `--help` menu for both `conda` and `mamba` - you'll see they are both very similar!
+This is because `mamba` is special speeded up version of conda and you can use the `mamba` command interchangably with the `conda` command to get the same result. `mamba` can find packages and dependencies much more quickly then `conda` but the documentation of how to use the commands is all detailed on the conda site - hence we want to make you aware of both and that all the commands below can be either `mamba` or `conda` and although we refer to `conda` throughout the course in practise we are going to use the `mamba` command because its much quicker.

+**12) lets have a quick demo of using `mamba` inplace of `conda` to install `samtools` a program that lets you manipulate alignment files:**

+    # instead of using 'conda install samtools' use 'mamba install samtools'
+    $ mamba install samtools

 **12) It is also possible to see what would happen when you install a package without actually installing it (also known as a dry run)**

-    $ conda install pysam --dry-run
+    $ mamba install pysam --dry-run

-**13) In addition to the `conda search <name>` command, you can also visit the following websites to check for available conda packages:**
+**13) In addition to the `conda search <name>` or `mamba search <name>` command, you can also visit the following websites to check for available conda packages - this is a much easier way of finding packages if you are unsure how they might be named in conda:**

 - https://anaconda.org/bioconda/repo/
 - https://conda-forge.org/feedstocks/

-**14) As more and more packages have been added to conda it's ability to find the packages that match your enviroment has become slower - to speed this process up we will use conda to install a package called 'mamba' that speeds up the enviroment solving when you are installing packages.**

-    $ conda install mamba
-    $ mamba --help

-You can see that the mamba commands are identical to the conda commands

-**15) Instead of using `conda` in our create install and remove commands we can now use `mamba` to do the same thing but much more quickly**
+**14) Conda also makes it easy to remove packages and thier dependencies - lets remove the samtools package**

-    $ mamba install fastqc
+    $ mamba remove samtools

+    # you could also use
-    $ mamba remove fastqc
+    $ conda remove samtools

 ## Section 3: Conda environments